jansmolders86/github-pages-cms/README.md

 ```

 On the client side you can retrieve the data and assign it to elements using data attributes for example.
-This is just an exmaple, you can use whatever you like.
+This is just an example, you can use whatever you like.

 ``` JS
     var url = './assets/json/content.json';